mvelarde238/mv23theme/readme.txt

 **************************************************************************************************
 23.8.118 23-02-06
 - Load Columnas Simples in Columnas Internas
+- print html instead of string in title

 23.8.117 23-02-02
 - fix scroll-animations to work with -correct- items